The Stolen Princess: Plot

 When they get to the castle, they split up to find Mila.
 Ruslan finds Mila in a different outfit and appearance and she tells him that she does not need rescuing, for she is happy at this place.
 This breaks Ruslan's heart.
 Feeling down, he slowly leaves the place.
 Suddenly, a giant monster attacks them.
 Lester tries to convince Ruslan to fight, but he's too heartbroken to do so.
-Their bird gets Mila's pendant and makes Ruslan realise that he is being deceived by Shernomore and he gains the courage to fight the monster.
+Their bird gets Mila's pendant and makes Ruslan realize that he is being deceived by Chornomor and he gains the courage to fight the monster.

-After defeating the monster, they go to the place where Mila is kept and Ruslan and Shernomore, who transforms into a dragon, engage in an intense duel.
-Ruslan is defeated at first, but manages to incapacitate Shernomore by cutting his beard.
-Shernomore loses his powers and the stone statues and Finn turn back to normal.
+After defeating the monster, they go to the place where Mila is kept and Ruslan and Chornomor, who transforms into a dragon, engage in an intense duel.
+Ruslan is defeated at first, but manages to incapacitate Chornomor by cutting his beard.
+Chornomor loses his powers and the stone statues and Finn turn back to normal.
 Ruslan tries to escape with Mila, but they are trapped in the force field the same way as Finn did before.
 Ruslan sacrifices himself by pushing Mila out of the trap, leaving him incapacitated.
 Mila and Lester tries to save him, but is interrupted by the three knights, resulting in Ruslan's soul being zapped from him and leaving him lifeless.
-Enraged, Mila fights the three knights and defeats them all (including Shernomore who is tied up).
+Enraged, Mila fights the three knights and defeats them all (including Chornomor who is tied up).

 Mila mourns for the apparent death of Ruslan and says that she loves him so much.
 A now-rejuvenated Finn appears and brings back Ruslan's life.
 The two reunite including Lester and Finn and Nina reunite as well.
 Ruslan confesses that he is not a real knight, but Mila accepts this.
 She tells him she still loves him no matter what and they share their first kiss.
 Finn conjures up a fireworks display, and they all live happily ever after.

 During the credits, Ruslan and Mila are getting married and are now living a happy life.

-Budget

-The film is co-financed by Ukrainian State Film Agency: its share is 19.5 million UAH (total production cost of the film is 95.2 million UAH).